IDontHaveAUserN/alx-system_engineering-devops/0x01-shell_permissions/README.md

 No permission except for others giving permission according to what is giving
-Setting the mode of a file the same as another
+Setting the mode of a file the same as another execute permission to all subdirectories of the current directory